sakitume/SilverLite-FC/docs/Develop.md

-> Note: If you have an OMNIBUSF4 target and don't wish to use an ST-Link adapter then edit the `Makefile` so that it uses the [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html) to flash the firmware.
+> Note: If you have an OMNIBUSF4 target and don't wish to use an ST-Link adapter then edit the `Makefile` so that it uses the [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html) to build and flash the firmware.
 My OMNIBUSF4 flight controller board actually has a handy pushbutton to enter DFU mode.
+Alternatively you can build first (using the `all` target) and then use one of the flash targets described next.

 ## Flash only